 - For our reading & vocabulary courses, we’ve focused 100% on topic-based units—so we’ve retired the older, beta “Learn by focus area” units.
 Teachers: if you have existing assignments for these retired beta exercises, those assignments should be unaffected.
 More detail on this change in the FAQs section, below.

 Each reading & vocabulary course is made up of several units, each with a mix of practice exercises, video instruction, and articles.
 All the practice exercises are based around passages with a unifying topic, and each exercise gives learners the opportunity to practice applying several different reading skills or strategies together with the same text.

 The content is aligned to, and tagged with, US Common Core State Standards for Reading Informational Text (RI), Reading Literature (RL), and Vocabulary Acquisition and Use (Language Anchor Standards 4-6).
 The passages we use in our practice are also designed to fall within Common Core-aligned text complexity ranges for each grade level; you can find an estimated quantitative readability measure right under each prose passage in our practice exercises.

 You’ll notice that each course is currently labeled as “beta.”
-In short, this is because none of the courses is yet finalized or complete—we’ll continue to add more practice and instruction to all of them over the 2020-21 school year and likely beyond.
+In short, this is because none of the courses is yet finalized or complete.

 Another reason we’ve kept the “beta” labeling for our reading & vocabulary courses is that none of them uses Khan mastery currently.
 One of the main reasons for this is that the courses are still under construction; as a rule, we wait until a course is complete and stable before enabling mastery.
 And because mastery isn’t enabled, not all of the features and teacher tools are available in the reading & vocabulary courses—i.e. those that depend on the presence of mastery to work, like the Class Skills report, for example.